MFYDev/MFYDev/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently an Artificial Intelligence intern in [THUIAR](https://thuiar.github.io/) working on NLP projects;
-- 🌱 I’m currently learning Deep Active Learning and Full Stack Development;
+- 🌱 I’m currently learning Multimodal Sentiment Analysis and Full Stack Development;
 - 🤔 My interests are with Natural Language Processing/Understanding, Computer vision, Active Learning, etc..;
 - 💼 I’m preparing to apply for the postgraduate student of Nanyang Technological University;
 - 💬 Ask me about anything, I am happy to help;